maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 Here's a [maximum credible accident](https://en.wikipedia.org/wiki/Design-basis_event): you write some pretty and handy code munging your data using `package::my_favorite_function()`.
 Now you go and update that package and realize `my_favorite_function` is gone!
 It was apparently removed for good reasons but now your script is broken!

 To prevent that, you need to encapsulate your project.
 You can track and restore package dependencies of your package by using the [renv package](https://rstudio.github.io/renv/) by Kevin Ushey.
+The renv package is the successor of the packrat package by the same author.

 Using renv is actually quite easy: